Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 > _**NOTE:**_ The construct was build with multiple environments and staging in mind.
 To this end, pipeline variable files contain one variable per suggested environment (for example `vmImage_sbx` & `vmImage_dev`) which is automatically referenced by the corresponding stage.
 For details on how to work with and configure these variables, please refer to this [section](./Staging).
 >
-> For the rest of the documentation we will ignore these environments and just refer to the simple variable or parameter file to avoid confusion around which file we refer to.
+> For the rest of the documentation we will ignore these environments and just refer to the simple variable or parameter/deployment file to avoid confusion around which file we refer to.
 All concepts apply to all files, no matter the environment/stage.

 ## File structure & flow